Instagram: 2010–2011: Beginnings and major funding

 Josh Riedel joined the company in October as Community Manager, Shayne Sweeney joined in November as an engineer, and Jessica Zollman joined as a Community Evangelist in August 2011.

-On October 21, 2009, the first web-based prototype of Burbn was released online, although it was basic and non-functional, it featured a registration waiting list.
-The first Burbn post was a photo of South Beach Harbor at Pier 38, posted by Mike Krieger at 5:26 p.m. on July 16, 2010.
-On October 6, 2010, the Burbn Beta iOS app was made available through the App Store, though this was still just a prototype only.
-The final stable non-beta version was officially released 6 days later, on October 12, 2010 with a new name, Instagram.
+The first Instagram post was a photo of South Beach Harbor at Pier 38, posted by Mike Krieger at 5:26 p.m. on July 16, 2010.
+On October 6, 2010, the Instagram iOS app was officially released through the App Store.
 In February 2011, it was reported that Instagram had raised $7 million in Series A funding from a variety of investors, including Benchmark Capital, Jack Dorsey, Chris Sacca (through Capital fund), and Adam D'Angelo.
 The deal valued Instagram at around $20 million.
 In April 2012, Instagram raised $50 million from venture capitalists with a valuation of $500 million.
 Joshua Kushner was the second largest investor in Instagram's Series B fundraising round, leading his investment firm, Thrive Capital, to double its money after the sale to Facebook.